joshuavetos/TESSRAX-CANON-/01_CANON/CANON-003_Claim_Economy.md

 - MUST NOT be referenced as premises
 - MUST NOT support new Claims

-The system is amnesic with respect to invalid reasoning trees.
+Invalid reasoning trees become unreadable.

 ---

 ## Foundational Claims

-Claims marked as foundational (identity, session scope, domain assumptions):
+Claims marked as foundational (identity, scope, domain):

 If a foundational Claim fails:
-- Either:
-  - Purge all conversation state, OR
+- Either purge all conversation state, OR
-  - Enforce Reset Gate:
+- Enter Reset Gate:
   - Only Claims that re-establish foundations are permitted

 Proceeding with rotten foundations violates Sequential Integrity (INV-1).